Antony-Thornton/MS4--Fitness-Subscription-App/README.md

 47. In the services and or search bar look for IAM resources
 48. Create a group by clicking "User Groups" on the left
     * Name the group
-    * Click Create Group as we dont have policies to attach
+    * Click Create Group as we don’t have policies to attach
 49. Click policies on the left
     * Create Policy
     * JSON tab
     * Import Manage Policy